-(1) During September of each year, each Market Participant that has been issued any Digital Certificates shall generate a list of its registered USA and Certificate Holders.
-The Market Participant, through its USA or another authorized third party, shall perform an audit by reviewing the list and noting any inconsistencies or instances of non-compliance (including, for example, any Certificate Holder that may have changed job functions and no longer requires the Digital Certificate).
-If the Market Participant or its USA or the authorized third party identifies discrepancies, the USA shall use the process for managing Digital Certificates as included in ERCOT’s Digital Certificate user guide to rectify the discrepancy.
+(1) During September of each year, each Market Participant that has been granted access to the MIS shall generate a list of its registered USA and MIS users.
+The Market Participant, through its USA or another authorized third party, shall perform an audit by reviewing the list and noting any inconsistencies or instances of non-compliance (including, for example, any MIS user that may have changed job functions and no longer requires access to the MIS).
+If the Market Participant or its USA or the authorized third party identifies discrepancies, the USA shall use the process for managing access to the MIS as included in ERCOT’s Identity and Access Management user guide to rectify the discrepancy.
 The audit must, at a minimum confirm that:

-(a) The Market Participant and each listed USA and Certificate Holder meet the applicable requirements of paragraph (1)(a) of Section 16.12.1, USA Responsibilities and Qualifications for Digital Certificate Holders, and are not subject to any of the conditions that would require revocation as described in paragraph (1)(b) of Section 16.12.1;
+(a) The Market Participant and each listed USA and user(s) meet the applicable requirements of paragraph (1)(a) of Section 16.12.1, USA Responsibilities and Qualifications for MIS User Access to the MIS, and are not subject to any of the conditions that would require revocation as described in paragraph (1)(b) of Section 16.12.1;

-(b) Each listed USA and Certificate Holder is currently employed by or is an authorized agent contracted with the Market Participant;
+(b) Each listed USA and MIS user is currently employed by or is an authorized agent contracted with the Market Participant;

 (c) The Market Participant has verified that the listed USA is authorized to be the USA;

-(d) Each Certificate Holder is authorized to retain and use the Digital Certificate; and
+(d) Each user is authorized to retain access to the MIS; and

-(e) Each listed Certificate Holder needs the Digital Certificate to perform his or her job functions.
+(e) Each listed MIS user needs access to the MIS to perform his or her job functions.

-(2) By October 1 of each year, a Market Participant shall submit to ERCOT a DCAA (as provided for in Section 23, Form L, Digital Certificate Audit Attestation) from an individual who: (a) is an officer, executive, or employee of the Market Participant or of an Affiliate of the Market Participant; and (b) has authority to bind the Market Participant.
+(2) By October 1 of each year, a Market Participant shall submit to ERCOT a MIS Access Audit Attestation (MAAA)(as provided for in Section 23, Form L, MIS Access Audit Attestation) from an individual who: (a) is an officer, executive, or employee of the Market Participant or of an Affiliate of the Market Participant; and (b) has authority to bind the Market Participant.
 The attestation shall certify that:

 (a) The Market Participant has complied with the requirements of the audit;

-(b) The Market Participant has verified that all assigned Digital Certificates belong to Certificate Holders authorized by the Market Participant’s USA.
-If the Certificate Holders no longer meet the criteria in paragraph (1)(a) of Section 16.12.1, the USA shall inform ERCOT as described in paragraph (1)(b) of Section 16.12.1 and note the findings in the response; and
+(b) The Market Participant has verified that all access to the MIS was granted to MIS users authorized by the Market Participant’s USA.
+If the MIS users no longer meet the criteria in paragraph (1)(a) of Section 16.12.1, the USA shall inform ERCOT as described in paragraph (1)(b) of Section 16.12.1 and note the findings in the response; and

-(c) The USA and all Certificate Holders have been qualified through a reasonable screening process and background review required by paragraphs (1)(a)(i)-(v) of Section 16.12.1.
+(c) The USA and all MIS users have been qualified through a reasonable screening process and background review required by paragraphs (1)(a)(i)-(v) of Section 16.12.1.

 (3) If a Market Participant cannot comply with the October 1 deadline at the time this Section first applies to the Market Participant, the Market Participant shall request an extension of the deadline by providing ERCOT a written explanation of why it cannot meet the deadline.
 The explanation must include a plan and timeline for compliance not to exceed six months from the original deadline.
 ERCOT shall review that extension request and notify the Market Participant if the request is approved or denied.
 ERCOT may approve no more than one extension request per Market Participant.

-(4) By December 1 of each year, ERCOT shall acknowledge receipt of each DCAA audit received and indicate whether any required information is missing from the DCAA.
+(4) By December 1 of each year, ERCOT shall acknowledge receipt of each MAAA audit received and indicate whether any required information is missing from the MAAA .

 16.12.4 ERCOT Audit - Consequences of Non-compliance